![]() |

-This recipe post was chosen as a "Top 9" of over 4,000 foodie posts from around the world by the editors of Foodbuzz (6/2011).
+An earlier version of this recipe post was chosen as a "Top 9" of over 4,000 posts from food bloggers around the world by the editors of Foodbuzz (2011).

-Key limes are smaller, rounder, more aromatic, and have a thinner rind than our more common Persian limes.
+Key limes are smaller, rounder, more aromatic, and have a thinner rind than the more common Persian limes.
 They're picked green and turn yellowish as they ripen.

 The name Key lime comes from the fruit’s association with the Florida Keys, but today most Key limes are cultivated in Mexico.
 Around the world this variety is more commonly known by other names: the West Indian lime, the Omani lime, the Mexican lime, and the Bartender’s lime.